danielharrell/does_music_move/does_music_move.md

 not thinking twice about calling what we hear a "movement."
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.

+There is, however, a problem with this sort of talk.
+And I would like to begin my lecture by outlining this problem, before going on to say why I find the problem important, even for those of us with little interest in music otherwise.

+On the one hand, when we hear music move, we hear it move not just in time but in space, as a form of *locomotion*, or motion from place to place.
+And it is this change in place that distinguishes music from mere sounds, which change only in time.
+When hearing a police siren, for example, we hear a change of pitch and volume over time, but nothing changing its place in the sound like the police car producing that sound, as it gets closer and further away.
+But this is precisely what we hear in music---for example, in hearing a (melody) symphony being carried to a culminating crescendo and then falling back in retreat.
+In this case we hear a change of pitch and volume over time that involves and even reflects a change in place. , as the symphony, say, is carried to a crescendo, say, that reflects a seeming change of place,when hearing a change of pitch and volume ; instead, we simply hear a change of the siren's pitch and volume over time. can hear a change in pitch and volume, as the police car gets closer and further away, but we don't hear;
+but what we don't hear in the siren is any changes its pitch and volume but we don't hear the siren change its placea siren, for example, to hear something that has a beginning and end in time, it is this that distinguishes music from mere sound. which makes music different from mere sound. .
+Generally speaking, sounds have beginnings and ends in time, without any interest in music.
 And how could it be otherwise?
-After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion in turn; and for lovers of music, among the most meaningful such motions in their lives.
+After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion in turn;
+and for lovers of music, among the most meaningful such motions in their lives.

-But then again, time may not be the only measure of motion, at least if by "motion", we mean *locomotion*, involving not just change in time, but change in place.
+But then again, time is not the only measure of motion, at least if by "motion", we mean *locomotion*, or a motion from place to place.
 Of motion in this sense, one measure is time, but another is space. ---The space, for example, in which a bird rises and falls in flight.
-Or the space, by analogy, in which a melody rises and falls, and more generally, in which music indeed moves, from place to place, in a kind of space, rising and falling, departing and returning, very like the movement of a bird in flight.
+Or the space, by seeming resemblance, in which a melody rises and falls; and more generally, in which music---at least of any kind that involves not just beats but tones, not just rhythm but melody and harmony---indeed moves, from place to place, rising and falling, departing and returning, very like the motion of a bird in flight.

-Yet for all its resemblance to this flight, the motion we hear in music is different, and paradoxical.
-In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next, as if from one place to the next.
-But then what exactly is *moving* in the melody itself, through each of its unmoving notes in turn, that corresponds to the bird in its flight?
+Yet for all its resemblance to this flight, the motion we hear in music is different.
+And the difference suggests something illusory about the space of this motion, and thus about the motion itself.
+In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next, as if from one place to the next. is is then hard to say what exactly is
+*moving* in the melody itself, through each of its unmoving notes in turn.
+There is nothing to be heard , is hard to say. that corresponds to the bird in its flight?
 And this flight is continuous in being motion: the bird is not simply found in different places at different times; it is also seen to move continuously from place to place, through every place between.
 But the melody, by